developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/api/notify/index.md

 ## NOTIFY

-Used to play notification sound(s) on connected Bluetooth scanners with RSM (Remote Scanner Management).
+Used to play notification sound(s) and/or display a colored LED after a scan from a connected Bluetooth scanner with RSM (Remote Scanner Management).
+Multiple notifications can be played in succession.

+Supported notifications:
+* green LED on/off
+* red LED on/off
+* short/long beep
+* fast/slow warble beep
+* high/low beep
+* low-high beep
+* high-low-high beep
+* low-high-low beep
+* high-high-low-low beep
+* multiple beeps in succession, from 1 to 5 times

 Supported Bluetooth scanners: RS6000, RS5100 and DS3678.

 ### Function Prototype